 Building the Foundation

-This lesson explores the U.S. Constitution and investigates the responsibilities of living in a civil society.
+In a kid-friendly approach, we look at the components of the U.S. Constitution and put early government-forming events in a context and timeline.
 Students learn the roles of the three branches of government, especially the structure and responsibilities of our judicial system.
-Students learn about the importance of conflict resolution in a civil society.
+Students learn strategies for conflict resolution and about the importance of conflict resolution in a civil society.

 The learners will:

 - recall events of the formation of the U.S. Constitution.